 In contrast, driving past a manufacturing facility we simply see a building and a car park.
 We know however that inside those buildings there are also tradesmen, operating machines, conveyors, assembly lines, robots and other specialized equipment all in an environment with controlled lighting, filtered air quality and planned waste management.
 Manufacturing companies invest heavily in managing their supply chain to achieve just-in-time delivery to reduce inventory and increase the efficiency and output of their factories and plants.

 Historically, naysayers have seeded skepticism, promoting the idea that prefabrication and modular construction limits the freedom of designers.
 They like to reference unattractive (albeit functional) industrialized buildings with tilt-up wall panels and flat roof trusses as proof points.
-But for the record, as a “manufactured building” HSBC’s headquarters received no less than 8 awards for its architecture, technology innovation and engineering from leaders of industry including the American Institute of Architects, Institution of Structural Engineers, and the Royal Academy of London.
+But for the record, as a “manufactured building” HSBC’s headquarters received no fewer than eight awards for its architecture, technology innovation, and engineering from leaders of industry including the American Institute of Architects, Institution of Structural Engineers, and the Royal Academy of London.

 How do we house this exploding urban population?
 How will a city’s infrastructure expand to cope with this growth?
 Where will everyone go to work?
 How do we solve for mass transportation when today’s peak hour traffic already paralyzes our roads?
 How do we enhance quality of life while increasing urban density?
 How do we manage the future built environment?

-Traditional methods allowed 13th century stone masons to build highly complex structures such as monolithic gothic cathedrals one block of stone at a time with spectacular hand crafted stained glass windows and gravity defying flying buttresses; some taking more than 200 years to complete.
+Traditional methods allowed thirteenth-century stone masons to build highly complex structures such as monolithic gothic cathedrals one block of stone at a time with spectacular hand crafted stained glass windows and gravity defying flying buttresses; some taking more than 200 years to complete.

 Conventional construction allowed 3400 steelworkers in 1931 to build the equally impressive 102 floor Empire State Building by erecting one steel girder at a time; which took 1 year and 34 days to complete.